 The front end will be a Single Page Application (SPA) enabling a user to interact with the application through an UI.
 This module will be implemented with React and React Router.

-For this use case the components were built using NodeJS.
+For this use case, the components were built using NodeJS.
 Adding to this some external libraries were used to support the UI development.
 Such library is Material UI, a popular React UI framework which contains many implemented components enabling faster and easier development or CodeMirror that enables text highlighting among other features.

 To take advantage of React and follow good development practices, on this project there is the concern to implement components with a modular design.
 With this approach the components can be reused in different pages making the application more modular and loosely coupled.